Neutron: An Implementation of the Transformer Translation Model and its Variants: Introduction

 \section{Introduction}

-\newcite{vaswani2017attention} proposed Transformer architecture which contains only attention mechanism, standard feed-forward neural network with residue connection, dropout, layer normalization and label smoothing loss for its training.
-Transformer parellelizes better and provides significantly better results comparing with attention enhanced seq2seq models in many cases.
-It is widely applied in industry and attracts wide attention from researchers, as a result, many enhanced architectures have been proposed for speed or performance.
+\newcite{vaswani2017attention} proposed Transformer architecture which contains only attention mechanism, standard feed-forward neural network with residual connection, dropout, layer normalization and label smoothing loss for its training.
+The Transformer parellelizes better and outperforms previous seq2seq models in many cases.
+It is widely applied in the industry and attracts wide attention from researchers, as a result, many enhanced architectures have been further proposed.

+Our implementation first supports those popular features provided in most Machine Translation (MT) libraries, including beam search, ensemble, length penalty and averaging of models.

-Most of previous implementations only provide original Transformer, while we also implement some variants of Transformer from recent researches along with the standard implementation of Transformer in Neutron, including Average Attention (to accelerate the decoding of Transformer) proposed by \newcite{zhang2018accelerating}, Hierarchical Aggregation proposed by \newcite{dou2018exploiting}, Transparent Attention proposed by \newcite{bapna2018training} and Recurrent decoder from \newcite{chen2018best} for better machine translation quality.
-Neutron also supports more efficient training scheduler (dynamic sampling and review mechanism) proposed by \newcite{wang2018dynamic}.
+In addition, we implement some variants of the Transformer from recent researches along with the standard implementation of Transformer in the Neutron, such as: the Average Attention (to accelerate the decoding of the Transformer) \cite{zhang2018accelerating}, the Hierarchical Layer Aggregation \cite{dou2018exploiting}, Recurrent decoder \cite{chen2018best}, Sentential Context \cite{wang2019exploiting} for improving the MT quality, the Transparent Attention \cite{bapna2018training} for the convergence of deep encoders and the document-level Transformer \cite{zhang2018improving}.
+Neutron also supports more efficient training scheduler (dynamic sampling and review mechanism) proposed by \newcite{wang2018dynamic}, and the other advanced features.